This is based on opinion. Please don't list it on a work's trope example list.

 It's strongly hinted that the Skaven instinctively wage perpetual war and throw their lives away because they breed like... well, rats.
 Their two choices are grinding away their population in war or having a population explosion and dying of starvation.

 Clan Moulder's hat is creating monstrous creatures: they mutate ogres into part rat and part ogre; worse yet is the hell pit abomination, a gigantic monster with multiple rat heads, and the rest of its body is made of... well, there are these huge creatures called blindworms crawling around the same tunnels as the Skaven; a group of Skaven and a small army of their slaves went out one day, the survivors pulled one of these things back, and they put whatever parts of the damn thing they could into the abomination.
 The damn thing makes the regular chaos spawn look pleasant, that tells you how terrifying that thing is.

 Let's talk Skaven, shall we?
 Long ago, the foolish ruler of a city-state called upon their aid then refused to pay them.
 In retaliation, the Skaven attacked and took their payment.
 The city itself was mostly intact, but the Ratmen took every single one of their children...

 Lets not forget the supposed origin story of the Skaven.
 It's pretty horrific too.
 A peaceful town where humans live above ground and dwarves below in harmony decides to build a great cathedral.
-It takes many years, and they almost despair until a mysterious stranger offers to complete the tower in a single night if he is allowed to dedicate it to the gods.
+It takes many years, and they almost despair until a mysterious stranger offers to complete the tower in a single night if he is allowed to add his own dedication to the gods.
 The townspeople agree and the tower is built with a great horned bell.
 The Bell tolls 13 times.
 Darkness floods the streets over the next few days.
 Warpstone falls from the sky in a horrific hail.
 Humans and dwarves turn against one another as deaths and violence escalate.
 After months, the humans force their way into the dwarven side of the city to demand aid, and only find gnawed bones, ruins, and thousands of bloodthirsty ratmen.
 The humans were annihilated that night.